Spinal Decompression Therapy

 A compressed disc can lead to serious problems.
 This could include a bulge or herniated disc which can press on a nerve causing pain or disc degeneration.
 Having a compressed disc can restrict the flow of nutrients to the disc which is essential for healing.
-Spinal decompression has shown positive results in helping with these issues.
+Spinal decompression has shown positive results in helping with these issues as well as many others including sciatica and back spasms.
 A recent study revealed that disc height increased while pain decreased after spinal decompression therapy.

 Spinal decompression is a treatment that has been used by both medical doctors and chiropractors for some time.
 It is a non-invasive way to reduce the stress on the spine.
-Spinal Decompression can help with neck and back problems, including:
+Spinal Decompression can help with neck and back problems associated with disc injury.

 Traction, physical therapy, and spinal manipulation may only reduce disc pressure to as low as 40 mm Hg.
 Only spinal decompression can achieve negative pressures within the spine.
 It has been clinically proven that spinal decompression can achieve pressures as low as -110 mm Hg during the treatment session.
 Typically your body would go into proprioceptor response in order to protect the vertebrae and discs from injury as the spine is being pulled.
 But, spinal decompression avoids this response by slowly pulling the spine and allowing time for the spine to relax.
 This allows the spine to re-position without the tension that would cause a proprioceptor response.